laura-a-n-n/tf-nlr/README.md

 ## Pretrained models
 The `h5` directory contains two trained models.
 The folder `pretrain` is a training initialization; the neural SDF is initialized to a radius of 0.5.
 The folder `L1` contains a trained model for the scene titled L1 in the NLR dataset.

-## TODO
-This implementation is not perfect, so consider contributing to the project!
-The following are just a few ways `tf-nlr` can be improved.

- - Training may be incorrectly implemented; I haven't found a way to use an overall learning rate of 1e-4; as it stands the neural SDF S requires a learning rate that is 100 times smaller.
- - The `model.nlr.NeuralLumigraph` class isn't a `tf.keras.Model` subclass.
-Additionally, optimizer saving/loading isn't implemented.
- - Many functions need to be decorated with `@tf.function`.